Entropy-MCMC: Sampling from Flat Basins with Ease: Algorithm Details

 \section{Algorithm Details}

-We list some details of the proposed Entropy-MCMC in this section, to help understanding our code and reproduction.
-As discussed in section~\ref{sec:step}, the updating rule of Entropy-MCMC can be written as:
+We list some details of the proposed Entropy-MCMC in this section, to help understand our code and reproduction.
+As discussed in Section~\ref{sec:step}, the updating rule of Entropy-MCMC can be written as:

 which is a full-batch version.
-We will show how to apply modern deep learning techniques like mini-batching and temperature to the updating policy in the following section.
+We will show how to apply modern deep learning techniques like mini-batching and temperature to the updating policy in the following sections.